Take an Independent Tour of The Best Munich Beer Gardens

 U-Bahn U4, U5 stop: Max-Weber-Platz

 Hofbräukeller (not to be confused with Hofbräuhaus), is a beautiful Biergarten on the east side of the Isar river outside of the Altstadt.
 This Biergarten is smaller with a more neighborhood feeling with seating for 1,700 of your beer drinking neighbors.
 Hofbräukeller is a very family-friendly Biergarten, it includes a reserved space for twenty children where parents can leave the kiddos with childcare staff.
 The adults can enjoy their beer time and the kids get their time in the playground.
 Win – Win.

 It’s a little off the tourist path and one of my favorite Biergartens to get us out of the hustle of the city center and into a more quiet area of Munich.

 U-Bahn U4, U5 stop: Schwanthalerhöhe

 Tucked away near the Wiesn (the Theresienwiese where Munich holds the Oktoberfest each year) is the Wirtshaus Biergarten at Bavariapark – a smaller Biergarten that holds 1,200 that’s relatively new on the scene.
-Its location next to Bavariapark, the Wiesn, and Verkehrsmuseum (a fascinating museum dedicated to the history of transportation) makes it a lovely area of Munich to explore.
+Its location is near Bavariapark, the Wiesn, and Verkehrsmuseum (a fascinating museum dedicated to the history of transportation), and it’s a lovely area of Munich to explore.

 Our Favorite Wirtsgartens